mountaintopsolutions/remote-fancontrol/README.md

 - Automatic fan control reset on shutdown
 - Per-GPU hysteresis to prevent rapid fan changes
 - Smooth temperature/speed transitions
-- Automatic fallback to maximum fan speed on connection loss
+- Automatic fallback to predefined fan speed on connection loss (default: 80% of maximum fan speed)
+- Non-intrusive startup by default, 0% fan speed until the client connects to the server (configurable).